Eva Windhoffer

 Avian Ecologist

-Eva Windhoffer, Coastal Wildlife Ecologist and Coordinator for the RESTORE Act Center of Excellence for Louisiana, joined the Institute in 2020 coming to the team after three years as a coastal resources scientist with the Louisiana Oil Spill Coordinator’s Office (LOSCO) where she helped conducted Natural Resource Damage Assessments and implement and monitor coastal restoration projects.
+Prior to joining The Water Institute, Eva was a coastal resources scientist with the Louisiana Oil Spill Coordinator’s Office (LOSCO) where she helped conducted Natural Resource Damage Assessments and implement and monitor coastal restoration projects.